-Cartagena, Colombia: a hot, historical city on Colombia’s tropical Carribbean coast.
+Cartagena, Colombia: a hot, historical city on Colombia’s tropical Caribbean coast.
 We originally planned to spend a week here, our very first stop on our year long travel adventure.
-But due to forces beyond our control, we’ve ended up here for a week longer than planned (full disclosure: we were supposed to go on a 6-day trek through the jungle.
+But due to forces beyond our control, we’ve ended up here for a week longer than planned (ok, here’s what happened: we were supposed to go on a 6-day trek through the jungle.
 But then it was too hot, so we didn’t.
 We’re not what you’d call hardcore adventure enthusiasts, ok?)
-During our extra week, having seen all that we could of the historical center, the various museums, the beaches of Bocagrande, and the street art filled Getsemani, we decide to venture out to one of the widely advertised day trips outside of the city of Cartagena: taking a mud bath inside of Volcan Totumo, a dormant volcano.
-For 60.000 COP each (about $20 USD) the price seems reasonable for an all-day trip (with included lunch!
+During our extra week, having seen all that we could of the historical center, the various museums, the beaches of Bocagrande, and the street art filled Getsemani, we decide to venture out to one of the widely advertised tours in Cartagena: taking a mud bath inside of Volcan Totumo, a dormant volcano filled with, apparently, mud.
+For 60.000 COP each (about $20 USD) the price seems reasonable for an all-day tour (with included lunch!
 Sold).
 We check out the TripAdvisor reviews for Volcan Totumo and they’re legit (we have a habit of always trusting strangers on the internet, usually with disastrous results).
-We figure taking a mud bath sounded a little bit spa-like.
+Visiting the mud volcano seemed like one of the most popular (and unusual) things to do in Cartagena.
+We figured taking a mud bath sounded a little bit spa-like.
 And taking a mud bath in a volcano … well, that’s one of those things you know will come in handy as a conversation starter at a party sometime.
-So we sign up!
+Little did we know that Volcan Totumo is Cartagena’s most ridiculous tour…

 Leaving Cartagena for Volcan Totumo… sort of

-After a very long time, and a very in-depth tour of the same 4-blocks of Cartagena, we finally begin the drive towards the volcano.
+After a very long time, and a very in-depth tour of the same 4-blocks, we finally begin the drive out of Cartagena towards the mud volcano.

 Actually Leaving Cartagena for Volcan Totumo